in-sideFX/Undecorator/README.md

 ------------------------------------------------------------------------------------------------------------
-       DEPRECATED: The latest version of this project is: https://github.com/in-sideFX/UndecoratorBis
+       DEPRECATED: The latest version of this project is: <a href="https://github.com/in-sideFX/UndecoratorBis">UndecoratorBis</a>
 ------------------------------------------------------------------------------------------------------------

 Undecorator